nixos-asia/website/en/tutorial/nixos-install.md

 ![[nixos-installer.png]]
 :::

+Go through the installation wizard; it is fairly similar to other distros.
 Once NixOS install is complete, reboot into your new system.
 You will be greeted with a login screen.

 - Login as the user you created with the password you set during installation.
 - Then open the "Console" application from the "Activities" menu.